carpentries-incubator/lesson-gpu-programming/episodes/cupy.Rmd

 benchmark_gpu = benchmark(convolve2d_gpu, (diracs_gpu, gauss_gpu), n_repeat=10)
 ~~~

-These measurements are also more stable and representative, because `benchmark()` disregards the compile time and the repetitions warm up the GPU.
+These measurements are also more stable and representative, because `benchmark()` disregards the compile time and because the repetitions warm up the GPU.
 We can then average the execution times, as follows:

 ~~~python